k-msalehi/PDate/README.md

 # PDate
-Persian aka Jalali or Shamsi or Hijri Shamsi calendar library using php intl extension
+Persian (aka Jalali, Shamsi or Hijri Shamsi) calendar library using php intl extension

 what PDate can do?
 * convert Gregorian date to persian date